opiopan/fsmapper-docs/docs/libs/mapper/Keystroke/Keystroke-synthesizer.md

 ```lua
 Keystroke:synthesizer()
 ```
-Create a  native-action to synthesize keystroke sequense hold by this object.
+This method creates a  native-action to synthesize keystroke sequense hold by this object.

 ## Return Values
+This method returns a native-action.